 NLF: Boards must inform appropriate staff that because Registered Apprenticeship Programs (RAPs) undergo a detailed application and vetting process to become RAP sponsors with the U.S. Department of Labor (DOL), they are not subject to the same application and performance requirements as other providers.
 TWC will automatically add to the ETPL RAPs that:

-are registered with DOL’s Office of Apprenticeship Training; and
+have a registered status with DOL’s Office of Apprenticeship Training;

+demonstrate employer involvement (such as employer-sponsor designation or employer acceptance agreements); and

 notify TWC of the desire to be included on the statewide ETPL.